nodists/nodist/README.md

 Package.json inspection is turned off by default as of nodist v0.8.5.
 You can turn it on by setting `NODIST_INSPECT_PACKAGEJSON=1`.

-### npm
+### npm / npx
-Any instances of node invoked by npm will be locked to the same version npm runs on.
+Any instances of node invoked by npm/npx will be locked to the same version npm/npx runs on.

 Currently, all node and npm versions share the same global npm module space.

 If you have installed native modules (globally or locally) you may have to run `npm rebuild` after changing the node version (implicitly or explicitly).
 There is an [open issue](https://github.com/marcelklehr/nodist/issues/169) about how to avoid rebuilding globally installed native modules, feedback/input is welcome.

+The npx shim will try to run the npx shipped with the currently selected npm version.

 ### Commands
 *All commands automatically install the latest matching version before setting the version pattern.*